kkwong44/brainpower/README.md

 ![Homepage](readme/screenshots/game-01.png)

-*Screenshot - The game ask the player to submit the number*
+*Screenshot - The game asks the player to submit the number*

 ![Homepage](readme/screenshots/game-02.png)